 This course is designed to introduce Teacher Candidates to those elements of measurements and assessment that are essential to effective teaching.
 The principles and methods of evaluation in education, including the selection, construction, administration, interpretation and uses of formal and informal tests are emphasized.
 The teacher candidate is expected to understand that the assessment of learning plays an important role in the instruction process; and, that instructional effectiveness depends largely on the ability to construct and select tests and assessment tools that provide valid measures of learning outcomes.
-Prerequisite: Admission to the Teacher Education Program perspective, and legal policy foundations.
-(10 hour, Level I Field Experience required).
-Prerequisite: Admission to the Teacher Education Program
+Prerequisite: Admission to the Educator preparation program